MooersLab/pymolsnips/README.md

 The Community version of Komodo Edit has enough features for the occasional writer of code for PyMOL.

 The snippets are stored in separate files.
-The snippets are active with files ending with pml.
+The snippets are active for files with the  ``.pml` extension.
-The snippers are stored in a folder called PML, which has to be created.
+The snippets are stored in a folder called PML, which has to be created.
 On the Mac, the snippets are stored in `/Users/blaine/Library/Application\ Support/KomodoEdit/11.1/tools/Abbreviations/PML`.

 The snippets are treated as abbreviations that are stored in the tool box.